Ellis Jones (footballer, born 2003)

-Ellis Raymond Jones (born 4 December 2003) is an English footballer who plays as a midfielder.
-He began his career at Port Vale and played on loan at Newcastle Town.
+Ellis Raymond Jones (born 4 December 2003) is an English footballer who plays as a midfielder for USL League Two club Flint City Bucks and college soccer for the Wisconsin Badgers.

+Jones began his career at Port Vale and played on loan at Newcastle Town.
+He then joined American college side Oklahoma Christian Eagles before transferring to the University of Wisconsin.
+During this time in college he also played for FC Tucson and the Flint City Bucks.

 Career

+Port Vale

-Jones made his first-team debut for Port Vale at the age of 17 whilst still a second-year youth scholar, coming on as a half-time substitute for Brad Walker in a 1–0 win over Rochdale in an EFL Trophy group stage game at Vale Park on 5 October 2021.
-Manager Darrell Clarke said that he had done well in the game and that "he earned it [his debut], I don’t give them out for the sake of it.
-Some clubs do but I don’t agree with that".
-He was then played in central defence by youth-team coach Billy Paynter "to help him develop with more time on the ball", and was also given the captain's armband in youth-team games.
+Jones made his first-team debut for Port Vale at the age of 17 whilst still a second-year youth team scholar, coming on as a half-time substitute for Brad Walker in a 1–0 win over Rochdale in an EFL Trophy group stage game at Vale Park on 5 October 2021. manager Darrell Clarke said that he had done well in the game and that "he earned it [his debut], I don't give them out for the sake of it.
+Some clubs do but I don't agree with that".
+He was then played in central defence by youth-team Coach Billy Paynter "to help him develop with more time on the ball", and was also given the captain's armband in youth-team games.
 On 19 March 2022, Jones joined Northern Premier League Division One West side Newcastle Town on loan.
 He played a total of five games for Newcastle.
 He was not offered a professional contract when his youth-team contract expired in June 2022.

+Alvechurch

+Jones signed with Southern League Premier Division Central club Alvechurch, making three starts and four substitute appearances during the 2022–23 season.

+United States

+Jones travelled to the United States and joined the Oklahoma Christian Eagles and Lady Eagles whilst studying Business at Oklahoma Christian University.
+He was named the Lone Star Conference Freshman of the Year, First Team All-Conference, and All-Freshman team and became the first Oklahoma Christian men's soccer player to earn First Team All-South Central Region honours at the Division II level.
+He joined FC Tucson of USL League Two in May 2024.
+On 4 January 2025, he transferred to the Flint City Bucks.